KhalidStonehouse2001/KhalidStonehouse2001/README.md

 ---

-Im Khalid Stonehouse, i am a trainee software developer at [Northcoders](https://northcoders.com/).
+I'm Khalid Stonehouse, i am a trainee software developer at [Northcoders](https://northcoders.com/).
 I will be graduating in March 2022 and will be looking to land my first Junior Software Development Role soon after. 👀

 - ⚡️Currently working on my end of course project.
 - 🥅 2022 Goals: Start my first Junior Dev Role